stakwork/sphinx-key/sphinx-key/README.md

 - Create the directory `~/.lightning` and in that directory write the file `config` with at least the following settings:
 ```
 network=regtest
+# Adapt the part after the colon below to point it to the sphinx-key-broker binary
 subdaemon=hsmd:/home/ubuntu/sphinx-key/broker/target/debug/sphinx-key-broker
 ```